 September is a funny month.
 Meteorological autumn passed by on 1 September, but the autumn equinox does not occur until about 22 September.
 September, therefore, is in astrological limbo between summer and autumn, and it is kind of the same for food: it’s still warm (ish), blackberries are out and grouse are falling from the skies; but the last scraps of summer fruit can still be had.
 Perthshire is still picking strawberries, and you can still just about find cherries.

 Chef Michel Roux Jnr adores cherries.
 There used to be a lovely clip on YouTube of him making cherry clafoutis with his cousin Alain, and his love the the fruit is absolutely endearing.
 Therefore, it seems perfectly fitting to use the last of our cherries on a dish from Chef Michel’s Le Gavroche Cookbook.

-My wife bought me this book after we visited Le Gavroche for our 20th wedding anniversary.
+I acquired this book after I visited Le Gavroche in 1990.
 I read most of it, but some of the recipes looked pretty scary.
 Latterly, I got really into cooking, started The Nosey Chef, and went back to the recipes with a fresh pair of eyes.
 It turns out that with a bit of care and planning, most of the dishes are perfectly doable – none more so than the lovely dessert of syrupy cherries with a fondant-style brownie topped with pistachio ice cream.

 There are three technical hurdles in the cherry dessert:

 - Making the ice cream.
 This is made like any other, and if you don’t have the kit to make ice cream, just buy some.
 It won’t have the nut bits in it though.
 See the notes below on why I make ice cream with liquid glucose.

 - Spun sugar.
 The dish is garnished with a piece of sugar work.
 It really is beyond the scope of this site to teach spun sugar.
 The best thing you can do is watch this YouTube clip.